BIOH - Biology-Human

 PREREQUISITE: Junior standing and BIOH 185 or BIOH 211.
 Advanced Human Torso Anatomy covers thorax, abdomen, pelvis and perineal anatomy, emphasizing topography and three dimensional relations.
 Instruction will be based on student dissections of human cadavers, with lectures covering structure and function, as well as pathology typically encountered in the dissection laboratory.
 Department of Microbiology and Cell Biology.
 Co-convened with BIOH 509

-PREREQUISITE: Senior standing, completion of at least two upper division courses in the biological sciences and consent of instructor.
-Covers back, extremities and joint anatomy, emphasizing topography and three dimensional relations.
+PREREQUISITE: Senior standing or consent of instructor.
+(Sp) Covers back, extremities and joint anatomy, emphasizing topography and three dimensional relations.
 Instruction will be based on student dissections of human cadavers, with lectures covering structure and function, as well as pathology typically encountered in the dissection laboratory.
-Class can fulfill 4 upper division honor credits, if prerequisites are satisfied
+Class can fulfill 4 upper division honor credits

 BIOH 420 Molecular Genetics: 3 Credits (3 Lec)